palash2397/E-commerce/README.md

 ## Information

 I have made the contract by using enum, struct and other types of variable.
-In this contract the owner will set the data of customer and withe help of key will get the data
+In this smart contract the seller will add the product and buyer will buy the product with unique id and update the product status